cornerstonejs/dicomParser/README.md

 dicomParser
 ===========

-dicomParser is a lightweight library for parsing DICOM P10 byte streams in modern HTML5 based web browsers (IE10+), Node.js and Meteor.  dicomParser is fast, easy to use and has no required external dependencies.
+dicomParser is a lightweight library for parsing DICOM P10 byte streams, as well as raw (not encapsulated in part 10) byte streams, in modern HTML5 based web browsers (IE10+), Node.js and Meteor.  dicomParser is fast, easy to use and has no required external dependencies.

 Live Examples